 Our style is classical Chinese medicine.
 In classical acupuncture, medicine and health are regarded as arts that are informed by an understanding of our place in the natural world.
 Thanks to a straightforward, elegant, and thorough understanding of human physiology and pathology as laid out in a variety of classical texts, the classical acupuncturist treats choosing among 74 channel systems.

-Click here to learn more about our training.
+Click here to learn more about our training and credentials.

 My undergraduate work (at The College of William & Mary) was in English and French; this essentially meant that I spent lots of time reading, writing, and thinking.
 Part of what drew me to Chinese medicine – and what holds me here – is its endless emphasis on thoughtfulness and presence of mind.

 There is nothing dull or rote about acupuncture and herbal medicine; they are both at once timeless and spontaneous.

 Understanding the universal ways of life – birth, growth, sickness, wellness, aging, death – and holding that knowledge while treating the individual person is a defining characteristic of practicing this medicine.
 For me, this style of helping people to find and maintain wellness in their lives is profoundly meaningful and satisfying.